 Vet Advantage Turns 10

-A look back at the trends and stories making headlines a decade ago
+A look back at the trends and stories making headlines a decade ago in Vet Advantage.

 The rise of corporate veterinary medicine.
 Growth in spending on pet products and services.
 An increasing amount of acquisition and consolidation among animal health companies.